Robust Max Entrywise Error Bounds for Tensor Estimation from Sparse Observations via Similarity Based Collaborative Filtering: Problem Statement and Model

+In order to establish our result for the approximately finite spectrum setting, we perform a perturbation analysis wherein each observed entry is perturbed arbitrarily bounded by $\bpert$ in magnitude: we shall establish that the resulting estimation error is changed by ${\sf poly}(\bpert)$, both with respect to the MSE and max-norm.
+That is, with respect to arbitrary bounded noise in the observations, we are able to characterize the error induced by our method, which is of interest in its own right.

-The Lipschitz assumption implies that in addition to low rank, the tensor is ``smooth'', and thus there are sets of rows and columns that are similar to one another.
+We remark on the Lipschitz property of $f$: the Lipschitz assumption implies that the tensor is ``smooth'', and thus there are sets of rows and columns that are similar to one another.
 As our algorithm is based on a nearest neighbor style approach we need that for any coordinate $u$, there is a significant mass of other coordinates $a$ that are similar to $u$ with respect to the function behavior.
-Other regularity conditions beyond Lipschitz that would also guarantee sufficiently many ``nearest neighbors'' would plausibly lead to similar results for our algorithm.
+Other regularity conditions beyond Lipschitz that would also guarantee sufficiently many ``nearest neighbors'' would lead to similar results for our algorithm.
+Lipschitzness also implies approximate low rankness as a Lipschitz function can be approximated by a piecewise constant function, where the number of pieces would then upper bound the rank.